digideskio/support-tools/ftdc/README.md

 * Stack trace samples.
 Can be very useful for diagnosing issues, particularly mongod bugs.
 Potentially high volume of data, but see section below on minimizing storage.

+The initial proof of concept and strawman integration proposal addresses serverStatus only, which is sufficient for a wide range of problems.
+Possibility for enhancement in the future with additional data capture is tbd.

 ## Data capture format strawman design